Degree of Interference: A General Framework For Causal Inference Under Interference: The Degree of Interference Framework and Bayesian Methodology

 Unit-level assignment conditional spillover effects can also be expressed in terms of the distribution of the DoI.
 Equation \eqref{eq:eff_tr_g} further clarifies the conceptual role of the DoI that it is effectively a low-dimensional compression of interference, and the direct effect is defined as the comparison of two auxiliary potential outcomes with different treatment assignments under the same DoI.

-DoI, along with Assumption \ref{asmp:doi}, generalizes exposure mappings \citep{Aronow2017}.
-In particular, if $G_i$ is a prespecified, known function that maps to a finite set then the DoI is analogous to exposure mappings.
-For example, the exposure mapping for stratified interference \citep{Hudgens2008} would correspond to prespecifying $G_i$ as the number of treated units in the neighborhood of unit $i$.
-However, in contrast to existing approaches based on exposure maps, the DoI is not prespecified but is instead inferred from data via our Bayesian methodology in \S \ref{sec:methodology_overview} and \S\ref{sec:models}.
+DoI, along with Assumptions \ref{asmp:doi} and \ref{asmp:aux_po}, generalizes exposure mappings \citep{Aronow2017}.
+In particular, if $F_{G_i(\mathbf{T}_i, \z_{N-1})}$ is a prespecified, known function that maps to a finite set then the DoI is analogous to exposure mappings.
+For example, the exposure mapping for stratified interference \citep{Hudgens2008} would correspond to prespecifying $F_{G_i(\mathbf{T}_i, \z_{N-1})}$ as an indicator function of the number of treated units in the neighborhood of unit $i$: $F_{G_i(\mathbf{T}_i, \z_{N-1})}(g) = \mathbbm{1} (\z_{N-1}^\top A_{-i,i}=g)$ for $g \in \{1, \ldots, N-1\}$, where $A_{-i,i}$ is the $i$-th column vector of the adjacency matrix $A$ with the $i$-th row removed.
+However, in contrast to existing approaches based on exposure maps, the DoI is not prespecified but is instead inferred from data via our Bayesian methodology in \S\ref{sec:methodology_overview} and \S\ref{sec:models}.
 Inferring the DoI is advantageous in principle, as imposing a misspecified interference structure and failing to modify it could yield biased inferences \citep{Fredrik2021_2}.

-Additionally, exposure mapping plays a dual role in the existing literature---pre-specified exposure maps define the direct and spillover effect, and they are used to impose assumptions on the interference structure.
-The DoI framework addresses an open question posed by \citet{Fredrik2021_2} regarding estimators that fully separate the two roles of exposure maps.
-Our inferential approach can incorporate knowledge about the interference structure in estimating an exposure effect without necessarily changing the effect being estimated.
-This is because, first, our causal estimands are generally defined in terms of treatment assignments and are not dependent on exposures.
-Second, we incorporate knowledge about the interference structure by specifying priors on the DoI that can capture their complexities and uncertainties and yield valid posterior distributions for the finite-population causal estimands.
-The Bayesian methodology propagates the uncertainties about interference structures using an imputation-based approach outlined in \S\ref{sec:methodology_overview}.